encukou/snake-workshop/lessons/begginers/cmdline/index.md

 Another `cd ..` would move you to another parent directory - in our example, `helena`.

-## The End
+## The end

 There are of course many more commands.

 When you learn them, you can fully control the computer from the command line: create files, delete them, run programs, change settings, and so on.
 However, it would take a separate course to cover all of that, so we'll stop here.

 Try one more command, the one that closes the command line: `exit`.

 The command "exit" works the same on all systems.
 The same applies to surprisingly many commands (except for the basic ones like "cd", "pwd", and "ls").
 Therefore, in the rest of these materials, I will not use examples that are specific to a particular operating system.

 And I will be using the Unix prompt `$`.
 You will come across this convention in most online tutorials.
 If you are using Windows, it is good to get used to `$` even though your command line uses `>` instead.

 Try then what the command 'exit' does.